medatechnology/simplehttp/framework/README.md

 ### 4. Implement the Server

-The server implements the `MedaServer` interface and manages the lifecycle of the web application.
+The server implements the `SimpleHttp Server` interface and manages the lifecycle of the web application.

 ```go
 // framework/gin/server.go